Imane8/LaTeX_Portfolio_Imane/Project_1_Math_Book/README.md

 # Project 1 – Math Book

-LaTeX book layout for high school mathematics.
+High school mathematics book designed in LaTeX.

+## Highlights
+- Clean and consistent layout
-✔ Custom section and exercise numbering
+- Custom numbering for definitions and exercises
-✔ Boxed definitions and remarks
+- Boxed environments for theorems and remarks
-✔ Clean spacing and readable typography
+- Optimized spacing for readability

-📄 Compiled PDF included
+📄 PDF preview included.
-🛠 Source files available for demonstration purposes
+🔒 Source files not shared to respect client confidentiality.